damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/Manufactured workpieces/README.md

 What does include the documentation of manufacturing sequences and instructions?

   1. Name of related machine of each each step
-  2. Describing the sequence of machining process of each step
+  2. Describing step by step sequence of the machining process
-    - Drilling
-    - Cutting
-    - Milling
+    - Machine
-    - etc.
+    - Type of operation
-  3. Describing the needed features on the workpiece according to standard file format( refer to manufacturing file format)
-    - Hole
+    - Tools description
-    - Square
+    - Process parameters
-    - ...
+    - Raw material
   ```
 </details>